-In 2021, the district initiated the process of working with a third-party consulting firm with expertise in school system rezoning.
-In collaboration with the consulting firm and community stakeholders, the CMCSS Zoning Project Team will study and evaluate existing school zones and building capacities to identify opportunities to better serve students, per the district’s Zoning Procedure (OPS-P017).
+CMCSS is working with RSP & Associates, a consulting firm with expertise in school system rezoning that assisted with the recent district-wide middle and high school rezoning.
+In collaboration with RSP & Associates and community stakeholders, the CMCSS Zoning Project Team is studying and evaluating existing school zones and building capacities to identify opportunities to better serve students, per the district’s Zoning Procedure (OPS-P017).
 The following criteria guide the team’s work:

 - Rezone as few students as possible